alexdebrie/dynamodbguide.com/content/lessons/multi-item-actions/scans.md

 }
 ```

-Segments are zero-indexed, though I had trouble when trying to use Segment "0" with DynamoDB Local -- it kept returning 0 elements.
+Segments are zero-indexed.
+Note that [if you are using DynamoDB Local, the Segment and TotalSegments parameters are ignored](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html).

 In the next section, we'll learn about [filtering](./filtering) your Query and Scan operations.